hwanggu-corgi/hwanggu-log/update.md

          - 여보♥♥, 요기 우리 링크♥♥♥♥
             - https://cana.ca/

-3. Corgi working on learning Vue.js♥♥ #7
+3. Corgi working on learning Vue.js♥♥ #8
-    - Corgi learning about how vue.js works♥♥ #6
+    - Corgi learning about how vue.js works♥♥ #7
+        - Corgi learning about `amazing v-model`♥♥
         - Corgi completed learning about `input validation`♥♥
         - Corgi completed learning about `computed properties`♥♥
         - Corgi completed learning about `using interaction with methods`♥♥